SlimeKnights/slimeknights.github.io/docs/design/index.md

 ---
 layout: page
 title: Design Documents
+description: This page contains links to various design documents we have shared related to features for Tinkers' Construct 3.
+The often are more detailed than the in game descriptions, and also give some info on future content.
+If you are making an addon, its encouraged to read through the relevant documents to ensure you understand how the mod is organized.
 ---
 <div class="hatnote" markdown=1>
 This page is about documentation on mostly implemented features.
 For features that are not implemented in the mod, see [Roadmap](../roadmap).
 </div>

-This page is an index of links or pages for various design docs used to organize contents about the game.
-This page contains links to various design documents we have shared related to features for Tinkers' Construct 3.
-The often are more detailed than the in game descriptions, and also give some info on future content.
-If you are making an addon, its encouraged to read through the relevant documents to ensure you understand how the mod is organized.
+{{page.description}}

 In general, design docs are updated to the latest 1.19 build with the addition of content for future plans.
 The [in game books](../books) remain the best source of information accurate to your version of the mod.
 Note that many design docs will also contain future plans instead of just current features.